WigglyMuffin/SNDScripts/GC Supply Scripts/readme.md

 5. Finally, you run `Deliver GC Items.lua` on the alt account when you have picked up all the items from the previous step, and it will go to the Maelstrom GC and turn them in.

 ## Easy mistakes
 Make sure you have `CharList.lua` configured in the following format or some of the scripts will not work.
+A detailed description is inside of the included file, this is just to show the format required.
 ```
 local character_list = {
     "First Last@Server",